sharelifes/sharelifes.github.io/_posts/2024-09-03-welcome-to-my-blog.markdown

 Operation Development Center - Smart IoT Development Team” team as a software engineer.

 I have a variety of hobbies, such as astronomical observation, listening to music, photography, and traveling.
-Especially, in order to have a better understanding of astronomy, I have met many astronomy enthusiasts and astronomers.

 I will share my life on this website and look forward to your visit!